 The flying saucer over the word Rachel leads you to believe the sign is referencing beings from another planet.

-We were approaching the motel we’d booked a few days earlier.
+A few hours later, we neared the motel we’d booked a few days earlier.
 It was most noteworthy for its location, conveniently situated about halfway between point A and point B.